About the Hellgate Canyon Ospreys

 The nest used to be on a power pole about 200 feet west of where it is now.
 This was dangerous, since the Ospreys could have been electrocuted, causing fires and power blackouts.
 In 2007, the current nest platform was erected to provide a safer place for the Ospreys to nest.
 They took to it immediately.
 Getting the new nest platform set up, and installing and running to high resolution camera for this feed for you to enjoy has been a large effort involving many groups: Riverside Health Care Center, Karen Wagner, Kate Davis and Raptors of the Rockies, Northwestern Energy, Dave Taylor Roofing Company, and Drs.
 Heiko Langner and Erick Greene of the University of Montana.

-About Project Osprey
+About The Montana Osprey Project

 Because of their top position in the food web, Ospreys are useful indicators of local environmental conditions.
 Young Ospreys eat only fish their parents catch within a few miles of the nest, so these young birds reflect the condition of the local fish population.
 And although many hawk species can be touchy—even dangerous—to work with, Ospreys make good subjects: they tolerate human activity well and they actually seek out human-made structures to use as nest platforms.